edoars/CPRNG/src/README.md

 ==========================

-The code in this directory deals with (approximate) spectral figures of merit and aggregate scores for LCGs and MLCGs with modulus that is a power of 2.
+The code in this directory deals with (approximate) spectral figures of merit and aggregate scores for LCGs and MCGs with modulus that is a power of 2.
 It can be easily adapted to other moduli.
 It uses [NTL](https://www.shoup.net/ntl/).

-- `lll_search.cpp` code searches for good multipliers for LCGs and MLCGs.
+- `lll_search.cpp` code searches for good multipliers for LCGs and MCGs.

 - `lll_spect.cpp` prints spectral scores and figures of merit for a given multiplier.